benhowell/benhowell.github.com/_drafts/vigilantism-vandalism-and-ethics-in-engineering.md

 #### What should be done now?
 Microsoft should revoke the driver signature as the driver not only disables conterfeit chips, it also breaks legitimate FTDI clones, rendering any devices using these chips illegally broken via what can only be defined as malicious code.
 Microsoft need to treat this issue with the seriousness it deserves.
 Auto updates of drivers that deliberately break perfectly legal hardware should never be condoned or facilitated by Microsoft and I'm sure they are already thinking very deeply about the matter and indeed taking steps to ensure something like this never happens again.
 If the driver signature is not at the very least revoked, then how can we trust any signed driver from now on?

+As to what FTDI can do to rescue themselves, their aggressive and damaging tactics in this matter, to use their own terms: "MAY IRRETRIEVABLY DAMAGE" their company.

 **Edit: The drivers have now been pulled from Windows update**

 If you are unfortunate enough to have bricked a device with these drivers, there is a [solution posted on /r/arduino][2]